 Oskaloosa is a community that knows how to embrace its local history.
 While wandering the square, keep an eye out for the 10 historical building markers that share information about the community’s early days.
 Get your steps in while you learn about some of the community’s founders and important historical events through historic photos and memorabilia.

-Cozy Up in an Airbnb
+Cozy Up in a Vacation Rental

 Enjoy all of the comforts of home by booking a short-term rental for your adventure in Oskaloosa.
-We stayed in a beautiful Airbnb called The Nest, conveniently located just a block off of the square.
+We stayed in a beautiful rental called The Nest, conveniently located just a block off of the square.
 The space had a full kitchen, two bedrooms and two bathrooms as well as a cozy living room that was festively decorated for the holidays.

 This was the perfect spot for us to relax (and warm up) after a day of December exploring.
 Plus, this delightful accommodation is located next door to the Oskaloosa outpost of Jaarsma’s Bakery, which is a definite bonus.